The colour of counselling

-In our first blog post, Abiola Awojobi-Johnson shares her personal perspective on being a carer and the importance of diversity and representation in mental health care.
+In our first blog post, Abiola Awojobi-Johnson, Expert by Experience and PMHIC Advisory Board member, shares her personal perspective on being a carer and the importance of diversity and representation in mental health care.

 Caring for a loved one can be incredibly rewarding.
 It can also be incredibly challenging.

 It’s therefore very important that carers take care of their own mental health as it can often take a toll.
 This has been my own experience during my many years as a carer, providing support around a range of health issues, and I know it is true, too, of my caring peers.

 As a result, it’s often meant I’ve needed my own support so I can continue to be emotionally strong and resilient enough to continue to support those I am caring for.
 It’s often cyclical – you can carry on for a few years even and feel like you can take on the world, but then, there’s a dip, and you need support.
 I’ve recently been at this point.

 What is different this time is that the face of my counsellor will be a lot more like mine, as will her skin tone.
 For the first time in my history of having mental health support, I’m about to meet and have the support of a counsellor from a diverse background.
 Although she won’t be from the exact ethnic background, the fact that she is a woman of colour (brown skin compared to my black skin) will be for me a unique experience.